PatrickKyei/exception/_posts/2022-03-13-how-can-i-make-my-life-better.md

 A lot of things also come down to identity, right?
 Our identity is often wrapped up in beliefs and you want to let a few things into your identity as possible if you want to be able to think as clearly as possible.
 Therefore

-## Get outside at least 20 mins a day
+## Get outside at least 20 mins a day.

 Creativity is sparked by adventure.
+Get outside and live life.
+Speak to someone, open yourself to new asventures and you'd be surprise the good things that can come out of it.

-## Read on a topic that interest you that you don’t know much about
+## Read on a topic that interest you that you don’t know much about.

+GEORGE R.R.
+MARTIN once said, "I have lived a thousand lives and I have loved a thousand loves.
+I've walked on distant worlds and seen the end of time.

+Because I read."

 ## If you have the time and resources get a pet